upadhayas/Generative-AI-for-beginners-dotnet/SUPPORT.md

-# TODO: The maintainer of this repo has not yet edited this file
+# TODO: The KING!! of this repo has not yet edited this file

-**REPO OWNER**: Do you want Customer Service & Support (CSS) support for this product/project?
+**MICHEAL JACKSON**: Do you want Customer Service & Support (CSS) support for this product/project?

 - **No CSS support:** Fill out this template with information about how to file issues and get help.
 - **Yes CSS support:** Fill out an intake form at [aka.ms/onboardsupport](https://aka.ms/onboardsupport).
 CSS will work with/help you to determine next steps.